OrganicaWild/OrganicaWild/Framework/GraphGrammar/README.md

 ### How to make your own mission graphs

-Add the graph grammar component to a Unity GameObject.
+Add the `GraphGrammarComponent` to a Unity GameObject.

 ![graph grammar component](../../Images~/graph_grammar_component.png)

-In the graph grammar component you can define rules and a mother.
+In the `GraphGrammarComponent` you can define rules and a mother.
 The rules define how the graph is being manipulated.
 The mother is starting graph.
 A rule consists out of two graphs.
 A left hand side and a right hand side.
 In application of the rule the left hand side is being replaced by the right hand side in the mother graph.